Languages of Albania: Dialects

 Standard Albanian is based in the Tosk dialect, spoken in the south.
 Gheg is spoken in the north and also by Kosovo Albanians and in Croatia Arbanasi, Upper Reka dialect, Istrian.
 The traditional border between the two dialects is the Shkumbin River.
 Although they are somewhat different, they are mutually intelligible.
 Other notable varieties, all of which are sub-dialects of Tosk, include Lab, Cham, Arbëresh spoken in Italy and Arvanitika, Arvanitic in Southern Greece.

 Minority languages

 Greek

-Greek is the largest minority language of Albania and first largest foreign language.
-Because the number of Greeks in Albania is disputed, the exact number of native speakers of Greek is unknown.
+Greek is the largest minority language of Albania.
 The Greeks of Albania speak a modern southern Greek dialect, known as Northern Epirote Greek.
 Alongside Albanian loanwords, it retains some archaic forms and words that are no longer used in Standard Modern Greek, as well as in the Greek dialects of southern Epirus.
 Despite the relatively small distances between the various towns and villages, there exists some dialectal variation, most noticeably in accent.

 In addition, many Albanians have knowledge of Greek, mainly due to past immigration to Greece.
-Greek is co-official in numerous municipalities and regions in Southern Albania.
+Greek is co-official in two municipalities in Southern Albania.

 Aromanian

-Aromanian is the native language for about 100,000 to 200,000 Aromanians of Albania.
+There are up to 200,000 Aromanians in Albania, a figure which includes people who do not speak the Aromanian language.
 They mostly live in the southern and central regions of the country.
 The Aromanians, under the name "Vlachs", are a recognized cultural minority in the Albanian law.